temporalio/temporal/docs/architecture/message-protocol.md

 for Update either because some SDKs assume that every command will produce *exactly* one event, which is not true for Update rejections as they don't produce an event.

-Another protocol was required to implement Workflow Update: Messages are attached to Workflow Task and travel in both directions.
+Another protocol was required to implement Workflow Update: messages are attached to Workflow Task and travel in both directions.
 They are similar to events and commands but don't have the same limitations listed above.